missingfaktor/akar/TUTORIAL.md

 Without further ado, let's dive right in!

 Start a Clojure REPL with Akar on path.
-The easiest way to do so might be to clone this project, and firing `lein repl` from inside the directory.
+The easiest way to do so might be cloning this project, and firing `lein repl` from inside the directory.
 Alternatively, you could use [`lein-try`](https://github.com/rkneufeld/lein-try).

 You should find yourself in the `akar.try-out` namespace by default.
 If not, switch to it manually.
 This namespace brings in all the modules that we will be needing for this tutorial.